monash-human-power/data-acquisition-system/README.md

 ### Test/serial_test.py

 Imitates the Teensy serial connection by creating a virtual serial port.
-Note that this will only work on Unix systems - if you're running Windows, perhaps try running the script under
+Note that this will only work on Unix systems - if you're running Windows, perhaps try running the script under [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 Usage: This script uses the same arguments as `mqtt_test.py`.
 For example, run the script with `python serial_test.py -f data_173.csv -j 1500`.
 The script will provide you with a serial port address.
 Run the DAS script with `node DAS.js -a -p [serial port]`.
 Return to the `serial_test` terminal, and press enter to begin sending data.